Back

 BlueSprig June 20, 2023

 As a parent, it is natural to wonder and worry about the growth and development of your child.
 One of the common questions among parents is the signs of autism spectrum disorder (ASD).
 ASD is a broad term to describe a neurodevelopmental condition characterized by social communication issues and repetitive or restricted behavior.
-Autism is a spectrum disorder which means that it affects people differently and to varying degrees.
+Autism is a spectrum disorder, which means that it affects people differently and to varying degrees.
 As such, the signs of autism can look different for each child.

 May not respond to their name by 12 months of age.

-An early sign of autism can be a lack of communication and the ability to interact when their name is said.
-A child may respond to their name inconsistently or not at all.
 The first step in determining if a child has ASD instead of a hearing disability is to visit an audiologist.

 May have a lack of social-emotional reciprocity.